-Figure 5.5 depicts the posterior distributions for δ_I , which determines the effect of net income on future skills, for each of the two estimation strategies.
-The IV estimator produces larger estimate for δ_I with much more uncertainty.
-The averages of the posteriors for behavioral skills, for example, are 0.01 and 0.21 respectively.
-While this is a large discrepancy, the control function estiamate still lies comfortably within the set of likely values according to the IV posterior.
+Figure 6 depicts the posterior distributions for $\delta_I$ , which determines the effect of net income on future skills, for each of the two estimation strategies.
+The IV estimator produces larger estimate for $\delta_I$ with much more uncertainty.
+The averages of the posteriors for behavioral skills, for example, are 0.02 and 0.26 respectively.
+While this is a large discrepancy, the control function estimate still lies comfortably within the set of likely values according to the IV posterior.
 It is not straightforward to benchmark either value with prior estimates in the literature, but some back of the envelope calculations are available.
 A value of $\delta_I = 0.2$ implies that an increase in net monthly income from \$400/month to \$480/month would result in a 3.5% of a standard deviation increase in behavioral skills over the quarter.
 Expressed in annual terms, this is 14% of a standard deviation for \$1000 in additional annual income.
-This is substantially larger than comparable numbers from Akee et al. (2018).12 Using the control function estimate, the calculation is close 1% of a standard deviation in annual terms, and is substantially smaller.
+This is substantially larger than comparable numbers from Akee et al. 2018.
+Using the control function estimate, the calculation is close to 2% of a standard deviation in annual terms, and is substantially smaller.

-Figures 5.6 and 5.7 show a similar pattern for g_1 and g_2 , with IV estimates exhibiting larger magnitudes but also a large degree of imprecision.
-As with δ_I , the control function posteriors for each parameter sit comfortably inside the range of values considered reasonable by the IV posterior.
-The control function estimates are centered around zero, suggesting that non-maternal unpaid care has neutral developmental
+Figures 7 and 8 show a similar pattern for $g_1$ and $g_2$ , with IV estimates exhibiting larger magnitudes but also a large degree of imprecision.
+As with $\delta_I$ , the control function posteriors for each parameter sit comfortably inside the range of values considered reasonable by the IV posterior.
+The control function estimates are centered around zero, suggesting that non-maternal unpaid care has neutral developmental effects relative to full-time maternal care.